szilard/ml-x1/README.md

-As of Nov 2016 [versions](versions.txt), both h2o and xgboost struggle on machines with a high numbers of CPUs/cores. h2o shows diminishing returns on cores on different CPU sockets or hyperthreaded cores. xgboost even slows down in such situations.
-Possible causes are under investigation, but it surely has to do with the intricacies of CPU/memory architecture/hierarchy.
+As of Nov 2016 [versions](versions.txt), both h2o and xgboost struggle on machines with a high numbers of CPUs/cores. h2o shows diminishing returns on cores on different CPU sockets or hyperthreaded cores. xgboost even slows down if multiple sockets are used.
+Possible causes are under investigation (see e.g. [here](issues/1) and [here](issues/2)), and it surely has to do with the intricacies of CPU/memory architecture/hierarchy.
 Check back here later, once the developers of h2o and xgboost have looked into these issues and possibly made improvements.

-Meanwhile, one can (maybe) take advantage of a high number of cores e.g. by distributing the training of multiple models (e.g. hyperparameter search) across CPU sockets and avoiding the hyperthreaded cores (though this should be studied/tested how well it works, e.g. there are no RAM access bottlenecks etc).
+Meanwhile, one can (maybe) take advantage of a high number of cores e.g. by distributing the training of multiple models (e.g. hyperparameter search) across CPU sockets and avoiding the hyperthreaded cores (see e.g. [here](issues/1#issuecomment-258751118) for xgboost).